Formatting

 Table Captions

-Table captions are normalized to be on a separate line from the table, prefixed with Table:, and flush left with the table content.
+Table captions are normalized to be on a separate line below the table, prefixed with :.
+Wrapped continuation lines use a hanging indent.

 Captions also follow the configured wrapping mode (reflow, preserve, or sentence).
 In reflow mode, long captions wrap to the configured line-width.
 In sentence mode, each sentence starts on its own line.